calculators.coffee by Timberline Coffee School

 Pro Tips

 • Weigh everything.
-Volume measures lie.
-A bathroom-grade kitchen scale with 0.1 g resolution costs less than a bag of decent beans and will outlast three grinders.
+Volume measures are inaccurate.
+A kitchen scale or coffee scale with 0.1 g resolution costs less than a bag of decent beans and will outlast three grinders.

-• Pre-wet the filter.A wet paper filter sits flush against the cone and removes the paper-taste pre-rinse.
+• Pre-wet the filter.A wet paper filter sits flush against the cone and removes the paper taste before you brew.
 Don't skip it.

 Frequently Asked Questions